Benn v Eubank Jr fight postponed

 Matchroom promoter Eddie Hearn had been seeking to overturn the BBBofC's decision as both fighters' camp said in a statement on Wednesday they wanted the fight to go ahead.

+Speaking at a delayed press conference on Thursday, Hearn said: "We made a decision we felt was in the best interests of the parties involved.

+"While we were desperate for this fight to take place, for the fans, for the undercard fighters, we made a decision we felt we had to at this time."

-Earlier on Thursday Hearn ruled out seeking a new body to sanction the fight.
+Hearn had earlier ruled out seeking a new body to sanction the fight.

 "It's been done before and it's not something I've looked at before or something I necessarily agree with," Hearn said.
 "This is not a situation where we want to run rogue and come up with an alternative plan."